X509 certificate incorrectly loaded (because of try-pem-first-else-asn1)

 Thanks for feedback and incorporating the patch / a similar solution for this into Ruby.

-#1 Updated by Mark Schloesser over 1 year ago
+#1 Updated by Mark Schloesser almost 2 years ago

 My patch means you can load the certificate like this: